 Last year this event delivered a thrilling end on the final power stage where Hyundai’s Thierry Neuville snatched the win from Sébastien Ogier by just 0.7 seconds.
 The pair along with Championship rival Ott Tanak headed to this event following another dusty battle in Portugal where the Toyota man, Tanak scored another victory in his charge for the title.

 19 Stages covering some 310km of competitive action faced the crews from the sun-kissed port of Alghero where the rally HQ and service park were located.
 With tough rugged gravel stages, sometimes with sandy surfaces, in temperatures above 30°C this scorcher of an event features a number of world-famous iconic jumps.
 Despite not much of the route changing from last year (only some 20km) Sardinia, as always, would put up a tough challenge and leave our Championship contenders with a layer of dust on their Pizza’s.

 Following one of the many configurations used in the past on this stage, a short 3.92km shakedown test at Olmedo on Thursday morning set the event up perfectly, with a nice section at the beginning through a working Quarry which provided a nice amphitheatre for the rally fans.

-However this was no real guide of how rally would be for real, because Ogier was first in the running order and would be the man with the disadvantege to clean the stages ahead of the rest of the field.
+However, this was no real guide of how rally would be for real because Ogier was first in the running order and would be the man with the disadvantage to clean the stages ahead of the rest of the field.